Ahmed-M-Osman1/Programming-Foundations-Fundamental/README.md

 ## Course details:

-In this course I have learned :
+### In this course I have learned :

-Writing source code
+1- Writing source code

-Basic statements and expressions
+2- Basic statements and expressions

-Working with numbers and strings
+3- Working with numbers and strings

-Writing conditional code
+4- Writing conditional code

-Increasing your efficiency with functions
+5- Increasing your efficiency with functions

-Working with comments
+6- Working with comments

-Making decisions in code
+7- Making decisions in code

-Troubleshooting errors
+8- Troubleshooting errors

-Learning about other languages
+9- Learning about other languages

+###Linke to certificate
 [CertificateOfCompletion_Programming Foundations Fundamentals.pdf](https://github.com/akiid777/Programming-Foundations-Fundamental/files/7132099/CertificateOfCompletion_Programming.Foundations.Fundamentals.pdf)